Who is a Nominated Support Person?

 - may discuss confidential information about the patient’s treatment and care

-- may represent, or support the person, in any hearings of the Mental Health Review Tribunal
+- may represent, or accompany the person, in any hearings of the Mental Health Review Tribunal (Tribunal)

 - may request a psychiatrist report if the person is charged with a serious offence.